IFAKA/opd/README.md

 (review)
 sleep early

----

-[;lscp1p1]

-MARKETPLACE 1

-I gonna build a dapp marketplace using NextJS.
-I've just only created the project and i formatted the project in order to clean it.

-I did this first command to create the project:

-    npx create-next-app@latest marketplace-eth

-Then i deleted files and folders:

-    marketplace-eth
-    ├─pages
-    │  ├─api
-    │  ├─_app.js
-    │  └─index.js
-    └─styles
-        ├─Home.css
-        └─globals.css

-    marketplace-eth
-    ├─pages
-    │  ├─_app.js
-    │  └─index.js
-    └─styles
-        └─globals.css

-In index.js i only left this code:

-    export default function Home() {
-    return (
-            <>
-                Hello You
-            </>
-        )
-    }

-I have to wait till tomorrow in order to continue.

-[;m]
+[;2] EMPTINESS

 I have to focus and study, but i got trapped with the pleasure again, i can't be alone without falling down.

 The only solution is expose myself in public to avoid get distracted, and also calculate how much money will cost me that (on top of that, insecurity of got rob, maybe the wallet punch can help me.
 Pay my mom each time that i unfocus to force myself, sounds a good idea.

-Countradictions, is incredible how common are,
-double-thinking is in front of me but i can't avoid it.
+Countradictions, is incredible how common are, double-thinking is in front of me but i can't avoid it.

 Depression ?
 No problems for now.
 Loneliness ?
 No partner for now.